g-pechorin/pure-gen/fud14.pure-gen.sbt/TUTORIAL.md

 The agent can now log data about its state after a cycle, and, recognise (some) speech from the user.
 This chapter expands on the previous one by adding functionality to convert the text to speech (TTS) and play it back to the user.
-This faces an noteworthy hurdle - the agents are "reactive" and when speaking need to function as a "DJ" rather than a "singer" in that they choose which speech to emit (i.e. which song to play) then monitor incoming events to see if they should "switch" that value, but, otherwise don't actively do anything.
+This faces a noteworthy hurdle - the agents are "reactive" and when speaking need to function as a "DJ" rather than a "singer" in that they choose which speech to emit (i.e. which song to play) then monitor incoming events to see if they should "switch" that value, but, otherwise don't actively do anything.

 The last chapter touched on the nature of "optional" values such as the `Maybe a` type.